 - Uses the cardioid polar pickup pattern

-- Great at rejecting feedback
+- Great at feedback rejection

 - The design of the clip is not very good

-If you want a versatile microphone, the Sennheiser MD 421-II could be the right microphone for you.
+If you want a versatile microphone, the Sennheiser MD 421-II Cardioid Dynamic could be the right microphone for you.
 This microphone has a nice design, and it looks classy and luxurious when it’s in your arms or on its clip.
 The housing of the microphone is made of composite glass, and the body is shaped from metal.
 This construction is very durable, and it makes the microphone resistant to moisture, dust, and any impact.
 To connect your dynamic Sennheiser MD 421-II, you’ll have to use an XLR-3 connector.

 A decent choice